fabulous-dev/Fabulous/README.md

 - Fabulous for Xamarin.Forms
 - Fabulous StaticView

-### Fabulous
+## Fabulous

-This library aims to provide all the core abstractions and tools for writing your own app framework based on "[model view update](https://guide.elm-lang.org/architecture/)" programming model and dynamic UI.
+This library aims to provide all the core abstractions and tools for writing your own app framework based on the "[model view update](https://guide.elm-lang.org/architecture/)" programming model and dynamic UI.
 It is a variation of [elmish](https://elmish.github.io/), an Elm architecture implemented in F#.

 **Key elements of Fabulous:**
 - ViewElement